Modern Data Stack

 To see a worked example of the dbt integration, please refer to our documentation.

 With Continual and dbt, users can start tackling AI use cases and scaling their workloads. dbt is a fabulous tool that has done wonders for the data analytics field and is often credited with turning data analysts into analytics engineers.
 Similarly, we believe Continual is another step in the process that turns analytic engineers into machine learning engineers.
-Don’t take our word for it, though.
-Sign up for a free trial today and experience the power of dbt and Continual!
-You can also find us in the #tools-continual channel in the dbt Community on Slack.
+You can find us in the #tools-continual channel in the dbt Community on Slack.